shimohq/redis-messenger/README.md

     npm install shimo-messenger

-What is redis-messenger
+What is shimo-messenger
 ------------------
-redis-messenger is a library that makes network communication via Redis dead simple and insanely fast!
+shimo-messenger is a library that makes network communication via Redis dead simple and insanely fast!
 It support multi responses and easy to use:

 `client.send(data).then(returnArray => console.log(returnArray))`